Site Prep Tips for Prefab Buildings

 Frequently Asked Questions

-Can I place my shed on my lawn?
+Can I place my shed directly on my lawn?